 Health Issues Can Present Legal Issues

-In this situation, it’s important to consider all the angles and ramifications.
-But the moral, ethical, philosophical concerns are a debate for another time and place.
+It’s important to consider all the angles and ramifications.
+But the moral, ethical, and philosophical concerns are a debate for another time and place.
 Health issues in divorce also present tricky legal hurdles, which is more our area of expertise.

-There’s thorny legal territory to navigate, and here’s what you need to consider.
+There’s thorny legal territory to navigate, and here are a few areas you need to consider.

 Losing Health Insurance / Medical Bills